Blu-ray vs DVD vs 4K UHD: What’s the Real Difference?

 That amount of pixels is 4 times what you would find on a Blu-Ray disc, which means it’s nearly 30 times higher than a DVD!

-4K UHD discs will display on an HDTV, but they’re really made for a 4K television.
-If you’re not sure what kind of television you have, check your settings.
+4K UHD discs will be displayed on an HDTV, but they’re made for a 4K television.

 Have you ever heard the term, “All beagles are dogs, but not all dogs are beagles?”